 Another option is to make a wooden pallet bin.
 It’s strong, sturdy, and ventilated.
 But both building one or buying one does require a fair amount of money.
 So if you’re just starting on this, you might not want to invest too much money.
 So my advice is to go for a chicken wire fence.
 Use a 50×100 inches rectangle chicken wire and roll it into a cylinder container (of course, roll it horizontally).

 Then fix the two ends with metal wire to make sure they will not fall apart.
 Sometimes people can combine pallet with chicken wire, but I don’t think that is necessary since the chicken wire is more than enough.
 Unless you are going to make a lot of compost, a normal poultry netting is good for you.

-This is one of those reasons which makes me love composting.
+This is one of the biggest benefits of gardening and composting in particular.
 Other than having your own source of fertile nutrient that is great for the soil, you can reduce the amount of kitchen waste your family produces every day by using them as compost materials.
 If you have potato, carrot, or banana peels, don’t just dump them right away in your trash can.
 Use them to promotes the organic nutrients in your compost.